xmtp/xmtp-dot-org/blog/xmtp-lens-twitter-spaces-replay.md

 [00:33:31] Matt Galligan - XMTP: Yeah.
 Yeah.
 And David, just to to go deeper on that for just a moment.
 The fact that this is all happening with on chain identities with the keys, with the things that we own also means that, it is able to be authenticated.

 [00:33:45] If I'm getting a message from say, a a Lens protocol support , I know I'm going straight to support here.
 I can know that it's real.
-Cryptographically, I can knowthat it is real and authentic.
-And that's huge because in a space where you havemillions of dollars that are lost to scams and fishing because we're using insecureplatforms like.
+Cryptographically, I can know that it is real and authentic.
+And that's huge because in a space where you have millions of dollars that are lost to scams and fishing because we're using insecureplatforms like.

 [00:34:05] Like DMs and discord and stuff like that.
 It's pretty awesome.
 So hopefully as we see these brand things pop up, being able to rely on solutions like this that are crypto native is gonna just be huge.

 [00:34:17] Elise Alix - XMTP: I was gonna say, if we're talking about future of messaging, are we allowed to talk about what we see coming in the future?

 [00:34:24] Matt Galligan - XMTP: Hey, I would love it.
 I wanna take a moment, a couple questions, but let's definitely round it out with some of that stuff.
-Give, have alittle bit of alpha.
+Give, have a little bit of alpha.
 That be awesome.
 So re let's bring you up.
-I would love to take anyquestion you've got.
+I would love to take any question you've got.
 So bring the speakers in.
 Floor is yours.
 Oh, hello.

 [00:34:44] Spaces guest: Can you guys hear?
 Sure can.
 Ah, yeah.
 Hey, so thanks for this.
 And yeah, so I'm actually a user of an app called Favor.
 I believe they have, they build on on Lens, right?
 And and what I see is the